-If the value entered in the "Pre Trigger" field is 0, the DOP3000 does not measure any profiles before the trigger event and wait until the trigger condition appears.
-The delay between the trigger event and the first emission of the profile that corresponds to the first recorded profile is very short (< 1 $\mu$ s).
-If the value is not zero, the DOP3000 continuously measures profiles and keep in its memory the amount of profiles defined in the "Pre Trigger" field.
-The delay between the Trigger event and the first emission of the first profile may vary.
+If the value entered in the "Pre Trigger" field is 0:

+- UDOP does not measure any profiles before the trigger event appears and wait for the trigger condition.
+The delay between the trigger event and the first emission of the profile that corresponds to the first recorded profile is very short $(< 1 \ \mu s)$.
+UDOP can also wait a user's defined time if the value entered in the field named "After Trigger wait" is not 0.

+- If the value is not zero, UDOP continuously measures profiles and keep in its memory the amount of profiles defined in the "Pre Trigger" field.
+The delay between the Trigger event and the first emission of the first profile may therefore vary.